-Article XII(a) preserves the right of each Party to deny the benefits of the Treaty to firms owned or controlled by nationals of a non-Party country with which the denying Party does not have normal economic relations; e.g., a country to which it is applying economic sanctions.
-For example, at this time the United States does not maintain normal economic relations with, among other countries, Cuba or Libya.
+Article XII(a) preserves the right of each Party to deny the benefits of the Treaty to a company owned or controlled by nationals of a non-Party country with which the denying Party does not have normal economic relations, e.g., a country to which it is applying economic sanctions.
+For example, at this time the United States does not maintain normal economic relations with, among other countries, Cuba and Libya.

-Articl XII(b) permits each Party to deny the benefits of the Treaty to a company of the other Party if the company is owned or controlled by non-Party nationals and if the company has no substantial business activities in the Party where it is established.
-Thus, the United States could deny benefits to a company which is a subsidiary of a shell company organized under the laws of the Republic of Uzbekistan if controlled by nationals of a third country.
-However, this provision would not generally permit the United States to deny benefits to an investment of the Republic of Uzbekistan that maintains its central administration or principal place of business in the territory of, or has a real and continuous link with, the Republic of Uzbekistan.
+Article XII(b) permits each Party to deny the benefits of the Treaty to a company of the other Party if the company is owned or controlled by non-party nationals and if the company has no substantial business activities in the Party where it is established.
+Thus, the United States could deny benefits to a company that is a subsidiary of a shell company organized under the laws of Honduras if controlled by nationals of a third country.
+However, this provision would not generally permit the United States to deny benefits to a company of Honduras that maintains its central administration or principal place of business in the territory of, or has a real and continuous link with, Honduras.